Unrivalled connections

 *Carbon levels in the atmosphere (NASA, 2023).

-At Unbound, we are dedicated to carbon dioxide removal.
-Through our partnership with Milkywire’s Climate Transformation Fund, we offset emissions across our global event portfolio to the tune of 5% of our pre tax profits in 2024.
-Additionally, our LIVE Carbon Removal Marketplace, launched with Terraset, CDR.fyi, and AirMiners, raised over $20,000 to fund impactful carbon projects with ten global suppliers.
+At Carbon Unbound, we're dedicated to advancing carbon dioxide removal technologies.
+Through our partnership with Milkywire's Climate Transformation Fund, we offset emissions across our global CDR summit portfolio with 5% of our pre-tax profits in 2024.
+Additionally, our LIVE Carbon Removal Marketplace, launched with Terraset, CDR.fyi, and AirMiners, raised over $20,000 to fund impactful climate projects with ten global suppliers.

-Join us in New York in May to help achieve an even greater impact—we're looking for more event partners to help generate headlines and a carbon-neutral future!
+Join us at the New York Climate Conference in May 2025 to create even greater impact.
+We're seeking additional carbon removal partners to generate headlines and accelerate our carbon-neutral future.

 What's On in NYC?